Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Figure 12, Enable Target Rule Box

-1. Check the alarm on the network camera's Web preview interface.
+1. Check the alarm on the camera’s Web preview interface.
 When someone crosses the line, the perimeter box and line crossing lines turn red.

 Figure 13, Human Triggers Line Crossing Detection Alarm